unhappycircuit/hangeul4ETI/README.md

 This message was designed in a way to define the mathematical and scientific concepts step by step.
 In other words, It is composed of a structure that allows you to understand the next content if you understand the previous content.
 By following this message step by step in order, extraterrestrial scientists and linguists can understand the meaning of messages.

 As expressed by Dr. Yvan Dutil, who designed &lt;Cosmic Call&gt;, this message is “Interstellar Rosetta Stone” written in Korean that contains brief and essential information about the knowledge and language of the Earth.
 Above all, in the last paragraph of this message, there is a one sentence that reflects our human beings.
-This last sentence is the message from humanity to outer space, and at the same time, it is the message directed to ourselves.
+This last sentence is the message from humanity to outer space, and at the same time, it is the message directed to ourselves, humanity.

 The website of &lt;A Interstellar Message Written in Hangeul> was first released on Hangeul Day on October 9, 2020.
 In addition, the &lt;A Interstellar Message Written in Hangeul&gt; was simultaneously produced as an audiovisual installation and exhibited at the National Library of Korea and Hyundai Motor Group’s ZER01NE Studio in 2020.